Chase Ultimate Rewards® is a transferable points rewards program that offers travel rewards, cash back rewards, and point transfers to partners.

 The best value Ultimate Rewards® redemptions

-Outside of those redemption options, you’ll want to redeem your points for cash back.
-Most other redemption options aren’t worth considering.
+Outside of those redemption options, most other redemption options aren’t worth considering.
 Even Chase’s gift card promotions aren’t a great deal—they’ll give you “more value” for your points on gift cards that you can often buy at a discount.

 Transfers to airline and hotel transfer partners